njoylab/Profiler-SDK-Demo/README.md

     Replace **YOUR_APP_ID** with the app id you get on your app page

-4. If you use proguard, add these into your `proguard-rules.pro`
+3. If you use proguard, add these into your `proguard-rules.pro` if your app does not use Google Play Services

   ```
   -dontwarn com.google.android.gms.**
   ```

-5. Call `Profiler.getProfile(Context context)` to get the inferred profile about the user installed your app.
+4. Call `Profiler.getProfile(Context context)` to get the inferred profile about the user installed your app.
 This call returns immediately and start a background thread to fetch the profile if none is cached locally.

 ### Privacy